Member Login:

 I'm not comfortable with shorting.
 Isn't it risky?

 Shorting, making money when the markets are down, has gotten a bad rap.
 It's seen as riskier than a long investment, as well as somehow nefarious.
 While shorting individual stocks does have some unique risks, a short position in an index like the Nasdaq 100 is actually less risky than a long one.
 The market tends to drop faster than it rises, and you never hear about markets crashing up.
-Still, if you don't want to go short, no one's forcing you - just expect less than half the performance.
+Still, if you don't want to go short, you have the option of running the signals long-only.

 How are the signals generated?

-Each day after the market close, our propietary model is run on price and volume data from the Nasdaq 100 index.
+Each day after the market close, our propietary models are run on price and volume data from the Nasdaq 100 index.
 This generates a set of possible signals for the next close, which in turn depend only on the closing price of the Nasdaq 100.
 This is a 100% mechanical method, and is never overridden by human meddling.

 How often does the system trade?

-This is a very active model.
-The main "Quick" signal changes on average every three and a half days, or roughly 72 trades per year.
+These are very active models.
+The main Composite and Quick signals change on average every three and a half days, or roughly 72 trades per year.

 How much of your performance is based on actual trades, and not just backtesting?

-Our model was developed in during 2005-06, and was "fixed" in the summer of 2006.
+Our original Quick model was developed during 2005-06, and was "fixed" in the summer of 2006.
 We use the first TimerTrac submission date as the official point at which the system moved from "backtested" to "live".
+Our newer Composite model was developed during 2016, and was "fixed" at the beginning of 2017.

 I see that 2007 was a bad year, then you took off in 2008.
 What did you change?